RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

 #### Properties

 In addition to the standard REDHAWK `query()` and `configure()` functions, the Sandbox presents a simplified interface to properties for components and devices.
-Configure properties can be accessed as attributes on the component object:
+Properties can be accessed as attributes on the component object:

 ```py
 >>> my_comp.string_prop = "Hello World!"